Temps and termites are on the rise. Schedule your free inspection today.

 Rat nests

-Rat nests can be found in lofts, attics, under eaves and even in cavity walls.
-Rats will shred available materials such as loft insulation, cardboard and other soft items to make nests.
+Rat nests can be found in lofts, attics, under eaves, and even in cavity walls.
+Rats will shred available materials such as loft insulation, cardboard, and use this shredded paper and other soft items to make nests.

 Footprints